cysouw/diathesis/text/c09_adverbials.md

 - Die Zuschauer, seine Mannschaftskameraden schrieen sich die Kehle kaputt.^[~~DWDS~~: Die Zeit, 30.07.1976, Nr.
 32.]
 - Zwei Strassenmädchen flogen mit wirbelnden Rocken einem Mann entgegen, der sich losgelogen hatte.^[Attested online at https://www.amazon.de/dp/1235151247, accessed 9 September 2022.]

-### [ N | N ] *los/fest-* natural process {#sec:adverbial-natural-process}
+### [ N | N ] *los/fest‑* natural process {#sec:adverbial-natural-process}

 Intransitive verbs with a resultative preverbial, but without a reflexive pronoun, appear to be extremely rare.
 I know of only a few examples describing natural processes, like *rosten* 'to rust' [@next a].
 With this verb, no reflexive pronoun is necessary with a resultative preverbial, like *festrosten* 'to rust into something' [@next b].
 This is clearly different from the more common intransitive construction with a reflexive pronoun discussed previously ([@sec:adverbial-intransitive-resultative]).
-The verbs with *fest-* listed below are typically (but not obligatorily) used with an additional location [@next c].
+The verbs with *fest‑* listed below are typically (but not obligatorily) used with an additional location [@next c].

 ::: ex
 - Die Züge rosten.